Stephen Fleming, PhD

 Stephen found his roots first in psychology and later as a neuroscientist at the University of Illinois at Urbana-Champaign.
-Discovering the potential of the pig to transform preclinical research in his graduate studies on nutrition and cognition led to the formation of Traverse Science.
+Discovering the potential of nutrition to promote brain development led to the formation of Traverse Science.
 Stephen combines a passion for data science, tech transfer, and entrepreneurship to help accelerate research.

 Ryan Dilger, PhD

 As a trained animal scientist and nutritionist, Ryan Dilger has long recognized the value of the pig model.
 An active scientist in nutrition for humans and agricultural species, Ryan has been a key leader in engineering solutions for using the pig in neuroscience.
 Ryan combines a passion for nutrition, engineering, and industry experience to Traverse.

 Kimberly is a nutrition and infectious disease expert from Washington State University.
 She specializes in human milk and parasitology, especially disease transmission between breastfeeding mothers and their infants.
 Kimberly loves all things human health, but never turns down an opportunity to explore a new pathogenic condition!